kuiperzone/PupNet-Deploy/README.md

     ** PackageName **
     Optional package name (excludes version etc.).
 If empty, defaults to AppBaseName.
-However, it is used not only to specify the base output filename, but to identify the application in .deb and .rpm packages.
+However, it is used not only to specify the base output filename, but to identify the application in DEB and RPM packages.
 You may wish, therefore, to ensure that the value represents a unique name.
 Naming requirements are strict and must contain only alpha-numeric and '-', '+' and '.' characters.
     Example: PackageName = HelloWorld